Dave Antrobus Discusses the 6 Biggest Tech Trends To Come in 2021

 2) 5G and Enhanced Connectivity

 Mobile connectivity has advanced rapidly over the years, unlocking new internet uses with each generation.
+If you look at mobile gaming news, you will see how popular it has become.
 For example, 3G has enabled web browsing and data services on mobile devices, and 4G has enabled video and audio streaming on increased bandwidths.
 Now that 5G is becoming more readily available, we are likely to see a stream of new technologies that capitalise on 5G networks throughout 2021.
 For example, 5G will enable services that rely on augmented and virtual realities, not to mention advanced cloud-based gaming platforms such as NVDIA’s GeForce Now and Google’s Stadia.
 As network providers roll out 5G, enhanced connectivity will also likely wipe out cable and fibre networks that tether users to specific locations.

 3) Artificial Intelligence (AI)